micchyeung/personal_website2/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My current research focuses on inferring the properties the local interstellar medium.
-Our Solar System lives in a low density environment called the Local Hot Bubble (LHB), generally believed to be created by a sucession of supernova explosions a few to tens of million years ago.
-These explosions heated the bubble to ~10{{< super "6" >}} Kelvin (~0.1 keV) today, a temperature at which the gas emits thermally in the X-ray band.
-Looking from the inside, a X-ray all-sky survey instrument is therefore able to capture a holistic view of the LHB.
-I have recently made use of the eROSITA All-Sky Survey spectra to measure the temperature and infer the 3D structure of the LHB.
-We have revealed a (Galactic) North-South temperature dichotomy of the LHB for the first time and discovered a new interstellar tunnel of hot gas towards Centaurus.
+        My current research focuses on diffuse emissions and large-scale structures in the X-ray sky, ranging from the physical scale of the Solar System (~AU) to large-scale outflow in the Galaxy (~kpc).<br> <br>Recently, I concern myself with the properties the local interstellar medium (LISM): our Solar System lives in a low density environment called the Local Hot Bubble (LHB), generally believed to be created by a sucession of supernova explosions a few to tens of million years ago.
+These explosions heated the bubble to ~10{{< super "6" >}} Kelvin (~0.1 keV) today, a temperature at which the gas emits thermally in the X-ray band. <br>Looking from the inside, a X-ray all-sky survey instrument is therefore able to capture a holistic view of the LHB.
+This dataset is available in the form of the eROSITA All-Sky Surveys (eRASSs), which I rely on to decompose the diffuse X-ray background into its physical constitutes including the LHB, and to constrain their physical properties.
     design:
       columns: '1'
   - block: collection